pcarbo/genetic-data-analysis-rcc-2/episodes/03-map-testis.md

 # Analysis of Genetic Data 2:<br>Mapping genetic associations with testis weight—a first pass

-Explain aim for this next episode: use PLINK to map genetic loci associated with testis weight.
-Motivate mapping genetic associations for testis weight.
-Most of the work is getting the data in the right format for the analysis with PLINK.
+In this episode, we will use PLINK to map genetic loci associated with a phenotype.
+More precisely, we will use PLINK to assess support for phenotype-genotype associations at all of the >90,000 SNPs.
+We will measure support for association by computing *p*-values.

+We use testis weight as our example phenotype in this episode primarily because the strong associations will yield more immediately interpretable results.

-However, we discovered a problem in the previous episode: the rows of the phenotype data table (**pheno.csv**) do not line up with the rows of the genotype data table (**cfw.ped**).
-In the first part of this episode, we will use R to package up the phenotype data in the right format so that we can (correctly!) run an association analysis using PLINK.
+We will see that most of the work is getting the data in the right format for the analysis with PLINK.
+In the previous episode, we discovered a problem: the rows of the phenotype data table (**pheno.csv**) do not line up with the rows of the genotype data table (**cfw.ped**).
+In the first part of this episode, we will use R to prepare the phenotype data so that it is in the right format for (correctly!) running a PLINK association analysis.

 ### A. Aligning the phenotype data to the genotype data